CodyNeeraj/FictionalClient/README.md

   https://github.com/CodyNeeraj/Socketty-ClientEX.git
   ```

-2. If above ANT not installed, you then required to have atleast Java 16 installed in your system and then do the following
+  2. Then atleast Java 16 installed in your system and then do the following

    -- **(For checking JDK is in path of Env. ?)**
   ```bash
   java -version
   ```